stochastictalk/dynaprompt/docs/index.rst

 =============================
-boilerplate
+dynabot
 =============================

-**boilerplate** is a minimal Python package with tools for documentation, linting, formatting and testing.
+**dynabot** is a minimal Python package with tools for documentation, linting, formatting and testing.

 Contents